 Review summary: Canon G1 X Mark III vs Fujifilm X70

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon G1 X Mark III and the Fujifilm X70?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Canon G1 X Mark III better than the Fujifilm X70 or vice versa?
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 16MP) with a 23% higher linear resolution.